smallsco/mojave/README.md

 	* This will draw snake bodies using curves when they make turns on the game board.
 Doesn't impact performance.

 ### Audio
+Note: Audio can be quickly toggled by using the F4 key.
+This will toggle both the SFX and the music at once.
 * Enable Music
 	* When enabled, plays background music on the menu and during the game.
 * Enable SFX